-On the other hand, the probability of a shortage of renewable electricity is relatively smaller under market integration because of trade and the imperfect correlation of renewable output.
-This portfolio effect of market integration can be represented as the adjusted probability that the capacity reserve is invoked under market integration relative to the adjusted probability that it is invoked in the national market, and tends to reduce the socially optimal capacity reserve under full market integration relative the case when electricity markets are national.19 The effect of market integration on the socially optimal capacity reserve depends on the relative magnitudes of those two effects (the proof is in Appendix A.4):
+The probability of a shortage of renewable electricity is relatively small under market integration because of trade and the imperfect correlation of renewable output.
+This portfolio effect of renewable electricity can be represented as the adjusted probability that the capacity reserve is invoked under market integration relative to the adjusted probability that it is invoked in the national market, and tends to reduce the socially optimal capacity reserve under full market integration relative to the case when electricity markets are national.
+The net effect of market integration on capacity reserves depends on the relative magnitudes of the two effects (the proof is in Appendix A.5):